Stages Configuration #

 This can be useful for simulating real-world scenarios where events do not always happen at the same time.

-fields in a Stage, you can control when and how the stage is applied,
+By configuring the delay, selector, and next fields in a Stage, you can control when and how the stage is applied,

 providing a flexible and scalable way to simulate real-world scenarios in your Kubernetes cluster.